mmtk/mmtk-core/docs/Tutorial.md

 ## Preliminaries
 ### Set up MMTK-core and binding
 This tutorial can be completed with any binding.
-However, OpenJDK has the most feature-rich binding currently, so this section will focus on setting it up.
-For the other bindings, please follow the README files in their respective repos: [JikesRVM](https://github.com/mmtk/mmtk-jikesrvm), [V8](https://github.com/mmtk/mmtk-v8).
+For the sake of simplicity, this tutorial is going to only use the OpenJDK binding.
+This will only be relevant for this section of the tutorial.
+To set up one the other bindings, please follow the README files in their respective repos: [JikesRVM](https://github.com/mmtk/mmtk-jikesrvm), [V8](https://github.com/mmtk/mmtk-v8).
 It may be useful to fork the below repositories to your own account, but it is not required for this tutorial.
 1. Clone the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk).
 2. Clone this repository and the [OpenJDK VM repository](https://github.com/mmtk/openjdk).
 Place them both in the /repos folder in mmtk-openjdk.